-Charging direct costs and allocating indirect costs to the appropriate final cost objective is a fundamental requirement for federal contract cost accounting.
-You will need to set up contracts, CLINs, or other unique identifiers for each final cost objective in the QuickBooks Customer Center.
+A fundamental requirement of Federal Contract cost accounting is the ability to charge direct costs and allocate indirect costs to the appropriate final cost objective.
+Your contracts, CLINs, or other unique identifiers for each final cost objective are set up in the QuickBooks Customer Center.

-For each contract in the Customer Center, you will enter additional information specific to government contracts in ICAT, such as contract type, inception date, funded amount, and contract value.
-Accounts are also assigned expense categories in ICAT for accurate reporting.
-These details enable ICAT to generate your contract cost reports and incurred cost proposal.
+ICAT pulls in the job listing from your QuickBooks Customer Center so you can enter additional information specific to government contracts such as contract type, inception date, funded amount, and contract value.
+These details enable ICAT to generate accurate contract status reports and your Incurred Cost Proposal.

-Gain essential financial insights with timely reports from your QuickBooks general ledger data.
-With your indirect rate model and contracts defined in ICAT, you can quickly see direct and indirect costs in real-time, for any timeframe.
-View indirect rate calculations and allocations, run a P&L by job that includes indirect cost allocations, track contract status against funding limitations, and more.
+Once your indirect rate model and contracts are defined in ICAT, you can quickly see direct and indirect costs in real-time, for any timeframe.
+View indirect rate calculations and allocations, run a P&L by job that includes indirect cost allocations, track job status over the life of the contract, and more.
 Click here to see ICAT's reporting capabilities.

 You can also generate your Incurred Cost Proposal with cost data from QuickBooks automatically populated into the appropriate schedules.
 You'll save a hours of work and simplify this tedious annual report.

+Take timekeeping for example.
+You have the flexibility to choose a DCAA-compliant timekeeping application that fits your budget and requirements.
 Your time data is an input into QuickBooks.
 ICAT reads your time data from QuickBooks, but does not directly connect to your timekeeping software.
-This gives you the flexibility to choose a DCAA-compliant timekeeping application that fits your budget and requirements.
 Certain time data elements must be imported into QuickBooks to use ICAT's labor distribution reporting features.